consulthunter/mimir/README.md

 on the code files such as packages, classes, annotations, methods, etc.

 After it extracts this information using `tree-sitter` it leverages `PyDriller` to extract git information for the code files, iterating over every commit for the project.
+Mimir also extracts project documentation putting the documentation in a vector database, `Chroma`.

-Finally, Mimir saves this extracted information in a JSON file for future use and analysis.
+Finally, Mimir saves the extracted code data in a SQLite `code_data.db` and the extracted documentation in a `docs` folder as `chroma.sqlite3`

 ## Installation